Kloeckner Metal Corp’s New CEO to Aggressively Pursue Digital Strategy - Global Atlanta

 Cross Catholic International, the Washington-based non-profit of the Catholic Chuch, in turn distributed the materials in Haiti for the rebuild or repair of 260 homes and 20 religious buildings and orphanages.

-Kloekner, Metal Partners and Cross Catholic also have partnered in El Salvador where they have helped expand the facilities of schools, churches and hospitals.
+Kloeckner, Metal Partners and Cross Catholic also have partnered in El Salvador where they have helped expand the facilities of schools, churches and hospitals.

 Despite the corporation’s positive prospects, Mr. Ganem knows that he will need new employees and is planning to develop summer internships for students and conduct not only more active recruiting but formal management training as well.

 “We will want our employees to learn the business from top to bottom and from bottom to top,” he said.
-In keeping with this initiative, Kloekner has developed an Emerging Leaders Program that brings employees from North America and Europe to Berlin so that they can learn together more about the gain company and gain leadership experience.
+In keeping with this initiative, Kloeckner has developed an Emerging Leaders Program that brings employees from North America and Europe to Berlin so that they can learn together more about the gain company and gain leadership experience.

 Kloeckner Metals Corp. has more than 50 locations around the US, with more than 2,400 employees.
 It is a member company of Kloeckner & Co., a distribution and service network of 190 locations in 13 countries, servicing over 130,000 customers.

-For more information about Koelkner, go to www.kloecknermetals.com
+For more information about Kloeckner, go to www.kloecknermetals.com